mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 On the other hand, when the domain is signed with DNSSEC it is necessary for the DS records in the parent delegation to be changed regularly in order to track KSK rollover.
-In the current model, this is subject to delays, as the DNS operator must get the attention of the registrant, and is error prone, as the registrant must successfully copy and paste DS data or DNSKEY data, which is difficult to visually compare.
+In the current model, this is subject to delays, as the DNS operator must get the attention of the Registrant, and is error prone, as the Registrant must successfully copy and paste DS data or DNSKEY data, which is difficult to visually compare.

-There is a need for a simple protocol that allows a third party DNS operator to update DS and NS records for a delegation, in a trusted manner, without involving the registrant in each operation.
+There is a need for a simple protocol that allows a third party DNS operator to update DS and NS records for a delegation, in a trusted manner, without involving the Registrant in each operation.

 The protocol described in this draft is REST based, and when used through an authenticated channel can be used to establish the DNSSEC Initial Trust (to